 Medical and Emotional Emergencies

-The university has a Medical/Emotional Emergency Policy (MEEP) to maintain the safety of individual students and the community.
-The Policy is activated if a student experiences a medical emergency, including severe psychological or emotional distress that interferes with their ability to function independently on campus or presents a risk to other.
-Examples of events that may cause the Policy to be activated include psychological/medical hospitalization, a medical emergency occurring on or off campus, or the observation of aberrant behaviors indicative of severe medical and/or psychological distress, such as, attempting suicide, making a threat or gesture of suicide, harming or attempting to harm self or others.
-Anyone with knowledge of such circumstances should contact the Dean of Students, 221-2510; Residence Life Staff, (757) 221-4314; Counseling Center/WMCC Clinician (757-221-4596) or W&M Police, 221-4596.
+The university has a Medical/Emotional Emergency Policy (MEEP) to maintain the safety of individual students, as well as the community.
+The Medical/Emotional Emergency Policy will be used by the University if a student displays aberrant behaviors indicative of severe medical and/or psychological distress, such as, attempting suicide, making a threat or gesture of suicide, harming, or attempting to harm self or others, psychological/medical hospitalization and/or a medical emergency.
+Anyone with knowledge of such circumstances should contact the Dean of Students, 221-2510; Residence Life Staff, (757) 221-4314; Counseling Center/WMCC Clinician (757-221-4596) or Campus Police, 221-4596.

-Taking time away from the university to address urgent medical and emotional concerns in compliance with this policy does not necessitate negative academic consequences to the student.
-The Dean of Students Office will provide reasonable accommodations and may facilitate students returning to school with the same academic standing once conditions for return have been met.
-Students/ families are responsible for the costs of their medical care.
+Taking time away from the university to address urgent medical and emotional concerns in compliance with this policy does not necessitate negative academic consequences.
+The Dean of Students Office will take reasonable measures and may allow students to return to school with the same academic standing once health is restored.
+Students/families are responsible for the costs of their medical care.

-To protect the health and safety of the student or others, the university may notify parents or other support systems in the event of a health or safety emergency and when the MEEP has been activated.
-In emergencies, involving international students the International Travel and Security Manager will be notified to assist with immigration and cultural concerns.
-For emergencies contact involving a student-athlete, Athletics with through the Director of Sport Medicine in an effort to address concerns related to compliance and NCAA regulations.
-The Dean of Students or the Vice President for Student Affairs will determine whether to notify parents/guardians or other support systems.
+Notification of support systems may be necessary in order to ensure the safety of students, to comply with state laws, and address immigration and NCAA compliance regulations.
+Parental or guardian notification and involvement is necessary in order to ensure the safety of students, and to comply with state law.
+In situations, involving international students the International Travel and Security Manager will be notified to assist with immigration and cultural concerns.
+Athletics with be contacted through the Director of Sport Medicine in effort to address concerns related to compliance and NCAA regulations.
+Only the Dean of Students or the Vice President for Student Affairs may decide not to involve parents/guardians and/or related offices.

-Failure to comply with the provisions of the university Medical/Emotional Emergency Policy, or instructions provided to a student thereunder, may result in action through the Student Code of Conduct.
+Failure to comply with the provisions of the university Medical/Emotional Emergency Policy may result in disciplinary action through the Code of Conduct.